-3.7 Where there is no requirement for an asset to continue in its current form, there may be opportunities to change its use or else dispose of it, delivering a one off receipt in the case of a sale or a combination of lump sum payment and annual income where the freehold is retained.

-- 3.8 Asset Development and Disposal Programme.
-The Council has already earmarked some assets for disposal, such as Hemel Hempstead Civic Centre, the Market Square and 39 and 41 The Marlowes, which will all be disposed of in the coming years. - 3.9 Where other assets are not cost-effective to maintain in their current form, or else which present an opportunity to achieve an alternative community benefit or financial return, the Council will conduct Asset Development Reviews (ADRs) to identify scope to improve the utility of the asset or an intelligent approach to disposal.
-This is likely to apply to 12: - Paradise Depot; - Lower Kings Road Car Park, Berkhamsted; - Berkhamsted Civic Centre and Depot. - 3.10 Garages.
-The significant number of surplus garages identified at paragraph 2.17 present an opportunity for the Council to pursue redevelopment of the sites, potentially in partnership with a development partner.
-The Council is exploring the best way to proceed with this pipeline of opportunities, and a strategy will be agreed in 2014. - 3.11 Greenfield Development.
+- 3.7 Where there is no requirement for an asset to continue in its current form, there may be opportunities to change its use or else dispose of it, delivering a one off receipt in the case of a sale or a combination of lump sum payment and annual income where the freehold is retained. - 3.8 Asset Development and Disposal Programme.
+The Council has already earmarked some assets for disposal, such as Hemel Hempstead Civic Centre, and the Market Square - 3.9 Where other assets are not cost-effective to maintain in their current form, or else which present an opportunity to achieve an alternative community benefit or financial return, the Council will conduct Asset Development Reviews (ADRs) to identify scope to improve the utility of the asset or an intelligent approach to disposal. - 3.10 Garages.
+The significant number of surplus garages identified at paragraph 2.17 present an opportunity for the Council to pursue redevelopment of the sites.
+A disposal programme of selected sites has already commenced. - 3.11 Greenfield Development.
 The Council has focused on utilisation of brownfield sites to support targets for housing, but to deliver its target of 10,750 new homes by 2031 it recognises the need to undertake selective development of greenfield sites.
 Some of those are owned by the Council, and their development could be brought forward to ensure annual housing targets are met and provide an early financial return for the Council.
 A further option is to develop smaller packets of open brownfield land it owns in and around urban areas.
 A prerequisite to achieve this is the clear identification of these sites on the Council's GIS mapping system.
-The Council will complete this exercise and examine its property holdings to identify a pipeline of opportunities for site development. - 3.12 Balance between Capital and Revenue.
+The Council will complete this exercise and undertake and action plan to examine its property holdings and identify a pipeline of opportunities for site development. - 3.12 Balance between Capital and Revenue.
 The Council has a number of opportunities to realise capital receipts through asset disposal.
 While these would help to support the capital programme, the Council will also weigh up the benefits of alternative approaches whereby it retains some share of the future revenue benefit delivered by the asset.
 On a case-by-case basis it will carefully consider the merits of retaining some equity to support long term revenue generation.